btavarez021/product_seller_spring_app/README.md

 INSERT PRODUCT

-1. Always post a seller first
+1. Always post a seller first using localhost:9001/seller

 	In postman use the following JSON: